-Cheese plates are one of the most popular approaches to entertaining, mostly because they are easy to put together and easy to please a number of different palates.
-The drawbacks are expense and the sugar content of many of the pairings (like jams, honey, candied nuts, etc.).
-Chutneys can stand in for the pairings that will give a low carb cheese plate the flavor contrasts that most people prefer.
+Cheese platters (or charcuterie boards) are one of the most popular approaches to entertaining, primarily because they are easy to put together and easy to please a number of different palates.
+The drawback for some people is the sugar content of many of the accompaniments (like jams, honey, candied nuts, etc.).
+There are ways however to decrease the high sugar options without losing the wonderful flavors and textures of cheese platters (or charcuterie boards).

-The star ingredients of most cheese plates or charcuterie plates are, of course, the cheeses and meats.
-Most meats and cheeses are inherently low carb, so it is really the pairing accompaniments that take cheese plates/charcuterie plates out of low carb status.
+The star ingredients of most cheese plates or charcuterie boards are, of course, the cheeses and meats.
+Most meats and cheeses are inherently low carb, so it is really the accompaniments that take cheese plates/charcuterie boards out of low carb status.

-Some cheeses exhibit their highest flavor profile the addition of a sweet spread however.
-My favorite combination is a salty blue cheese with a Pear Champagne Rosemary jelly.
+- Some cheeses exhibit their highest flavor profile the addition of a sweet spread however.
 Chutneys can fill in for the sweet spreads in order to add a little sweetness without the high degree of sugar.

 Cheese can be one of the more expensive items on a cheese plate and if you or your guests don’t finish it all (yes, it happens sometimes), then you want to make sure and store your wonderful cheeses in a way that they will preserve the texture and flavor.

 First of all, do not wrap in plastic wrap (unless freezing).
 This locks in too much moisture and they will mold and the texture will change.